 In the last lesson I consider how we can grow more easily, in tune with energy forces such as the sun, moon and others.
 I give easy and cheap tips for improving your harvests.
 There is much we don’t understand about how plants grow and how soil behaves, so an underlying theme of the course is to keep an open mind.
 Be prepared to try new things, even beyond what I suggest.
 This takes you further in how to grow successfully and easily.

-The course is not accredited with official bodies, yet.
+The course is not accredited with official bodies.

 KEY to CONTENT V means one of the unique videos, pics + photos and w = words, not including quizzes + there are other videos embedded which are also on You Tube

-1 Success in your gardening 1 The aim 2 How to succeed 3 Skills you need for top results V Spinach 10 months growth from one sowing + V Sow at best time, 28pics 2200w
+1 Skills and Knowledge 1 The aim 2 How to succeed 3 Skills you need for top results V Spinach 10 months growth from one sowing + V Sow at best time, 28pics 2200w

 2 Fully use your time and space How to maximise growth, efficiently V Interplanting spinach and herbs + V Spacing and timing, small garden mostly, 44pics 2200w